Our family law team is committed to helping you resolve your family law matter as swiftly and amicably as possible.

-If you and your former partner have reached an agreement between you, we can provide you with advice about formalising that agreement to protect your future interests.
+If you and your former partner have reached an agreement, we can provide you with advice about formalising that agreement to protect your future interests.
 We can draft consent orders on your behalf and represent you in undertaking negotiations with your former partner.
 We can also help you to navigate applying for consent orders and filing your documents with the Court.

 Binding financial agreements (including pre-nuptial agreements)

 Parties who are seeking certainty in their financial arrangements, or who otherwise wish to take steps to avoid unnecessary litigation at the conclusion of a relationship, can enter into a binding financial agreement (BFA).
-BFAs, also referred to as pre-nuptial agreements prior to marriage or the commencement of a de facto relationship, during a marriage or a de facto relationship and even following separation.
+BFAs, which are also referred to as pre-nuptial agreements prior to marriage, can be entered into at the commencement of a de facto relationship, during a marriage or a de facto relationship and even following separation.

 We can provide you with advice on whether a BFA would be appropriate for you, and draft an agreement on your behalf.

 Separated parents have rights and responsibilities with respect to the paying or claiming of child support.
 We can provide you with advice in relation to the processes and procedures relating to child support assessments, binding child support agreements, and the payment of child support through the Commonwealth Department of Human Services.